 - Drinking 1-4 glasses of water on empty stomach

 This is one habit that may have the greatest impact on your health. water cleanses your blood, eliminating toxins.
-It also results in the creation of new muscle and blood cells.
+It also results in the creation of new muscle and blood cells and this process is enhanced if you give a shot of roids supplements.
 As toxins are eliminated, your skin looks healthy and glowing.
 Keeping the body hydrated and clean is the first important step towards a healthy life.
 Last but not the least, drinking lots of water in the early morning leads to happy journeys to the toilet.

 - Standing and walking instead of sitting